Welfare rights advice

 We also have information and tools online:

-- Our benefits information including information on getting support with travel, childcare and paying bills.
+- Our benefits information provides information on getting support with travel, childcare and paying bills.

-- Our Online Community where you can chat anonymously with experts and people in a similar situation to yours.
+- Our Online Community is a safe space where you can chat anonymously with experts and people in a similar situation to yours.
 You can talk about anything cancer related, including benefits.